 Busan International Film Festival Asian Cinema 100—The results of a poll of 73 critics, directors, programmers, and other film professionals.
 This link is from the Internet Archive.

-Cahiers du cinema 100 films pour une cinémathèque idéale—The film magazine published the results of a poll of French film writers and critics in a highbrow list.
+Cahiers du cinema 100 films pour une cinémathèque idéale—The film magazine published the results of a poll of French film writers and critics.
 This link is from the Internet Archive.
 Cinemarealm has an English translation of the list.

 Cinemarati 100 A Few of Our Favorite Movies—The results of a collection of Top-100 film lists from online critics.
 This link is from the Internet Archive.